Embedding Dimension Phenomena in Intersection Complete Codes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Florian Frick for raising the question of whether there exist open convex codes $\C\subseteq 2^{[n]}$ with $\odim(\C) > n-1$, and for interesting discussions on this question.
 Isabella Novik provided detailed feedback on initial drafts of this paper, as well as helpful discussions on its mathematical content.
+Anne Shiu also provided thorough feedback on an initial draft of the paper.
+Finally, we would like to thank the anonymous referees for their comments, which greatly improved the presentation of our results.